 Certain Lactobacillus strains have been shown to create short-chain fatty acids such as acetate, butyrate, and propionate, which are beneficial to health and aid in the formation of the gut barrier, making it less permeable to disease-causing microbes.

-Optimizing magnesium is beneficial because it boosts levels of the neurotransmitter gamma-aminobutyric acid (GABA).
-To slow down neural activity, magnesium binds to and activates GABA receptors in the brain.
+Optimizing magnesium boosts gamma-aminobutyric acid (GABA) levels.
+Magnesium binds to and activates GABA receptors in the brain to slow down neural activity.

 Taurine has been shown to boost GABA levels.